sundews/Sundew.Injection/README.md

 1. Install nuget package [Sundew.Injection](https://www.nuget.org/packages/Sundew.Injection)
 2. Create a class and implement the ```IInjectionDeclaration``` interface
 3. Create type bindings using the Bind* methods on the ```IInjectionBuilder``` in the Configure method
-4. Use CreateFactory for the code generator to implement the factory class
+4. Use ImplementFactory for the code generator to implement the factory class
 ```csharp
 internal class FactoryDeclaration : IInjectionDeclaration
 {